Special Consideration

 A note on special exams

 The results you receive for the special exam will replace the prior original exam, regardless of whether you do better or worse in the special.
-If you accept a special exam offered to you as an adjustment for Special Consideration, you need to sit that exam or notify SEDS that you have changed your mind before the date of the special exam.
+If you accept a special exam offered to you as an adjustment for Special Consideration, you need to sit that exam or notify the Special Consideration Team that you have changed your mind before the date of the special exam.
 If you are due to sit it and do not do so, you will get zero.
 The special exam will always be different from the original, so don’t rely on the fact that you know what the original exam was like to study (or not study!) for the special.
 You should study for special exams as though anything taught during semester could be in it.

 What is the application process?

 Timely applications are those submitted within four business days after the examination or assessment due date.
 You can lodge timely applications online.
 If you cannot submit your supporting documentation at the time of your application, you have up to five working days following submission of the application to submit any supporting documents.
 Once you have submitted an application for Special Consideration, including all supporting documentation, you should receive an outcome within five working days.
-Hopefully your application will be approved, and an appropriate adjustment will be arranged.
+Hopefully, your application will be approved, and an appropriate adjustment will be arranged.
 However, should your application be deemed ineligible, there are further avenues available to challenge the decision (discussed below).

 What do I do if I miss the application deadline?